adrian154/blog/blogposts/tls.md

 <noscript><b>If you are reading this message, JavaScript is not enabled.
 Unfortunately, this page relies on JS to dynamically generate content which you may not be able to view.</b></noscript>

 The Internet is, by default, not secure.
-In TCP and below, everything is transferred in plaintext, meaning an attacker could read your communications or masquerade as the person you *think* you're talking with in order to steal your credentials or gain access to privileged systems.
-Yet today, most individuals will never fall prey to such man-in-the-middle attacks.
+In TCP and below, everything is transferred in plaintext, meaning an attacker could read your communications or masquerade as the person you *think* you're talking to in order to steal your credentials or gain access to privileged systems.
+Yet today, most individuals will never fall prey to such a man-in-the-middle attack.
 What changed?
 The answer is the **Transport Layer Security (TLS)** protocol, which transparently secures much of the modern-day web.
 How does it pull off this seemingly impossible feat?
 Let's find out.

 # Conceptual Overview

-TLS solves two cryptographic problems: **confidentiality**, **authentication**, and **integrity**.
-All three properties are necessary for most applications requiring a secure channel of communication, but each one has a distinct meaning.
+TLS solves three cryptographic problems: **confidentiality**, **authentication**, and **integrity**.
+These three properties go hand in hand, but each one has a distinct meaning.

 ## Confidentiality

-Confidentiality is simple enough; you don't want a third party to be able to read your communications, because that would obviously compromise your security.
-Nobody wants their passwords and private information broadcast for the whole Internet to see.
+It's pretty easy to see why confidentiality is important.
+Nobody wants a third party to be able to read your communications, because that would obviously compromise your security.
 The solution is to encrypt your data with a cipher, an algorithm which accepts a plaintext and a key and produces a ciphertext, such that it is only feasible to retrieve the plaintext if you have the key.
 When a cipher uses the same key to encrypt and decrypt data, it is called a [symmetric cipher](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

 Symmetric ciphers are preferred for the bulk encryption of data because they are much faster than their asymmetric counterparts, but they have one fatal flaw: key exchange.
 The two communicating parties need to figure out a way to share a single key in order to read each other's messages, but this creates a bit of a chicken-and-egg situation: how do you transmit the key if the channel isn't secure?
-This is one of the fundamental problems in cryptography, and it is known as **key exchange**.
+To solve this problem, we need to get a little more clever.

-Today, the most widely used key exchange method (which is also preferred by TLS) is a scheme called [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
-It enables a client and a server to generate the same secret value while only exchanging publicly knowable data.
+Enter the [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
+It enables a client and a server to generate the same secret value while only exchanging publicly knowable data, which sounds impossible until you take a look at how it works.
+Here's a diagram that explains the Diffie-Hellman key exchange process using colors of paint as a stand-in for cryptographic keys.

 ![DHKE diagram using paint analogy](static/images/DHKE-paint-analogy.png)

 <br>

-Ultimately, what makes this scheme secure is that separating the paints is infeasible for an attacker.
-We can make this model a little more rigorous by replacing the paints with numerical values.
+We can make this model a little more rigorous by replacing the paints with variables.
 Suppose `C` is some common value that both Alice and Bob know.
-The paint-combining function can be modeled as a function `F`, with the following properties:
+The paint-mixing operation can be modeled as a function `F`, with the following properties:
 * It is easy to compute `F(x, y)`, but very difficult to retrieve `x` and `y` given the output of the function.
 (Examples of such functions will be discussed later).
 * `F` is associative, i.e. `F(x, F(y, z)) = F(y, F(x, z))`.

 Now, we're ready to do the key exchange.
 Alice generates a random secret `A`, and Bob generates a random secret `B`.
 Alice sends Bob `F(A, C)` and Bob sends Alice `F(B, C)`.
-Now, both can compute the value of `F(A, F(B, C))` and `F(B, F(A, C))`, respectively.
+Now, Alice can compute `F(A, F(B, C))` and Bob can compute `F(B, F(A, C))`.
 Because `F` is associative, Alice and Bob arrive at the same value, which they can now use as the key to a symmetric cipher.
-However, an attacker who knows the common value and the values sent over the network still doesn't have enough information to calculate the secret.
-The attacker needs to know either `A` or `B` to calculate the secret, but because it is difficult to reverse `F`, the attacker is unable to retrieve the secret values and can't determine the shared secret.
+However, an attacker who only has the common value and the values sent over the network still doesn't have enough information to break the scheme.
+The attacker needs to know either `A` or `B` to calculate the secret, but because it is difficult to reverse `F`, the attacker is unable to retrieve the individual secrets and can't determine the shared secret.

 <div class="info-box">

-The function `F` is my simplified way of explaining operations over elements of an [algebraic group](https://en.wikipedia.org/wiki/Group_(mathematics)), which comes with the guarantee that the operations will be associative.
-For example, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) uses a [multiplicative group](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n) where the modulus is a large semiprime; its security is derived from the difficulty of [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization).
+Here, I use the function `F` as simplified way of explaining operations over elements of a [finite cyclic group](https://en.wikipedia.org/wiki/Cyclic_group).
+Groups are an especially useful when it comes to Diffie-Hellman key exchange since it is guaranteed that the group operation is associative.
+For example, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) uses a [multiplicative group of integers modulo *n*](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n) where the modulus is a large semiprime; its security relies on the difficulty of [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization).

 Today, cryptosystems based on [elliptic curve groups](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) have become popular since they offer similar security to RSA with much smaller and thus more convenient keys.
-They are based on the difficulty of finding the discrete logarithm of an elliptic curve point.
+Elliptic curve cryptograph is secured by the elliptic curve discrete logarithm problem.
+Essentially, given a point *P* and integer *n*, it is very difficult to retrieve *n* (the discrete logarithm) knowing *nP* and *P* alone.

+I'm really terrible at explaining group theory, so if you want to learn more check out this [short introduction](https://math.mit.edu/~jwellens/Group%20Theory%20Forum.pdf).

 </div>